19hours/sg-statutes/Acts/Securities and Futures Act.md

 (2) Where a person claims, before making a statement disclosing information that he is required to under any provision of this Division to the Authority or, as the case may be, an investigator under Subdivision (2), that the statement might tend to incriminate him, that statement —

-(a) shall not be admissible in evidence against him in criminal proceedings other than proceedings under this section; but
+(a) shall not be admissible in evidence against him in criminal proceedings other than proceedings for an offence under section 162(3); but

 [2/2009 wef 29/07/2009]

+[2/2009 wef 29/03/2010]

 (b) shall, for the avoidance of doubt, be admissible in evidence in civil proceedings under Part XII.